Kigali Genocide Memorial

 The Kigali Genocide Memorial commemorates the 1994 Rwandan genocide.
 The remains of over 250,000 people are interred there.

-There is a visitor centre for students and others wishing to understand the events leading up to the genocide that occurred in Rwanda in 1994.
+There is a visitor centre for students and others wishing to understand the events leading up to the Rwanda genocide against Tutsi in 1994.
 The Centre is a permanent memorial to those who fell victim to the genocide and serves as a place where the bereaved could bury their family and friends.
 The Centre is managed and run by the Aegis Trust on behalf of the National Commission for the Fight Against Genocide.